 There is a long history of cannabinoid use to alleviate cancer symptoms such as pain, emesis, cachexia or dysgeusia.
-Many of these studies may be considered anecdotal, with important methodological drawbacks like scarce number of patients or adequate controls.
-The negative connotations of marijuana have not been of help in these regards, although dronabinol (Marinol®), a synthetic form of THC, and nabilone (Cesamet®), a synthetic cannabinoid receptor agonist, were approved in 1985 for chemotherapy-induced nausea and vomiting [see refs 1, 56, 57, 118-120 for cancer-related reviews].
-The more important epidemiological study so far has been recently published [121].
+Many of the studies may be considered anecdotal, with important methodological drawbacks like scarce number of patients or adequate controls.
+The negative connotations of marijuana have not been of help in these regards, although dronabinol (Marinol®), a synthetic form of THC, and nabilone (Cesamet®), a synthetic cannabinoid receptor agonist, were approved in 1985 for CINV [see refs 1, 58, 59, 119-121 for cancer-related reviews].
+The more important epidemiological study so far has been recently published [122].
 Authors recruited 2970 cancer patients for two years.
-After 6 months of follow up 1211 of then responded to the guestionnaires with a 95.9% reporting an improvement either significant or moderate in their medical condition and almost 70% in their quality of life.
-Moreover, since the beginning of the XXI century numerous experimental data indicate that the activation of the ECS might represent a potential strategy for the development of treatment for other side effects of chemotherapy like diarrhea or constipation [52, 122].
-Figure 2 illustrates the effects of cannabinoid ligands on chemotherapy-induced dysmotility in rats: cisplatin-induced gastric dysmotility; vincristine-induced constipation; 5-fluorouracil- (5-FU) induced diarrhea.
+After 6 months of follow up 1211 of them responded to the questionnaires with a 95.9% reporting an improvement either significant or moderate in their medical condition and almost 70% in their quality of life.
+Moreover, since the beginning of the XXI century numerous experimental data indicate that the activation of the ECS might represent a potential strategy for the development of treatment for other side effects of chemotherapy like diarrhea or constipation [54, 123].
+Figure 2 illustrates the effects of cannabinoid ligands on chemotherapy-induced dysmotility in rats: cisplatin-induced gastric dysmotility; vincristine-induced constipation; and 5-fluorouracil- (5-FU) induced diarrhea.

-Moreover, new properties of endocannabinoids are arising that make them candidates to be considered as potential anticancer drugs [123].
+Moreover, new properties of endocannabinoids are arising that make them candidates to be considered as potential anticancer drugs [124].
 According to recent estimations, colorectal cancer (CRC) is the third most common cancer in men and the second in women with a variable incidence worldwide.
 In Western countries, it is the second leading cause of cancer death.
-Only a minor fraction of cases may be considered of genetic origin and in fact, chronic inflammation is one of the main causes of CRC [124].
+Only a minor fraction of cases may be considered of genetic origin and in fact, chronic inflammation is one of the main causes of CRC [125].

-The expression of ECS components like AEA and 2-AG, and some of their synthesizing enzymes (NAPE-PLD), has been found to be higher in CRC than in normal mucosa, although some results are controversial since the highest concentrations were found at the beginning of the carcinomatous process in one report, whereas in another paper, the highest concentrations were found when lymphatic metastasis had already occurred [125, 126].
-Levels of FAAH as well as MAGL were also increased [126].
-Intriguingly when MAGL was knocked down, tumor growth was inhibited by down-regulating cyclin D1 and Bcl-2 [127].
+The expression of ECS components like AEA and 2-AG, and some of their synthesizing enzymes (NAPE-PLD), has been found to be higher in CRC than in normal mucosa, although some results are controversial since the highest concentrations were found at the beginning of the carcinomatous process in one report, whereas in another paper, the highest concentrations were found when lymphatic metastasis had already occurred [126, 127].
+Levels of FAAH as well as MAGL were also increased [127].
+Intriguingly, when MAGL was knocked down, tumor growth was inhibited by down-regulating cyclin D1 and Bcl-2 [128].

-Contrary to ligands, CB1 receptor expression has shown to be decreased in CRC patients compared to adjacent non-neoplastic mucosa [128-130].
-This down-regulation of expression may be due to epigenetic silencing by CpG islands methylation around the transcription site of CB1 receptor [129].
+Contrary to ligands, CB1 receptor expression has been shown to be decreased in CRC patients compared to adjacent non-neoplastic mucosa [129-131].
+This downregulation of expression may be due to epigenetic silencing by CpG islands methylation around the transcription site of CB1 receptor [130].
 However, some interstudies differences are apparent regarding this receptor.
 Thus, when samples of Korean CRC patients were analyzed using microarrays, low CB1 receptor expression was more frequently identified at stage IV than at stage I/II or III tumors, although there were no differences in lymph node metastasis, tumor invasion, or tumor size.
-However, at stage IV patients, high CB1 immunoreactivity was correlated with a statistically significant poorer overall survival [128].
-Similarly, an increase in CB1 expression has been cited in Chinese patients [126].
-When European patients were studied, a significant positive association of the tumor grade with CB1 receptor intensity was observed in microsatellite stable tumors, the type that comprises most colon cancers [131].
-Finally, studies on CB2 receptor also showed conflicting results with either an intense immunoreactivity in CRC samples [130] or only in a 28.6% of cases correlating with poor prognostic markers of cancer progression [132].
-No differences in CB2 expression have also been published [125, 126].
+However, at stage IV patients, high CB1 immunoreactivity was correlated with a statistically significant poorer overall survival [129].
+Similarly, an increase in CB1 expression has been reported to occur in Chinese patients [127].
+When European patients were studied, a significant positive association of the tumor grade with CB1 receptor intensity was observed in microsatellite stable tumors, the type that comprises most colon cancers [132].
+Finally, studies on CB2 receptor also showed conflicting results with either an intense immunoreactivity in CRC samples [130] or only in a 28.6% of cases correlating with poor prognostic markers of cancer progression [133].
+No differences in CB2 expression have also been published [126, 127].